Mohamed3on/nextjs-chrome-extension/README.md

 ## Installation

-You can use the extension at https://tribefinder.app
+You can install the extension from the Chrome Web Store at https://tribefinder.app

 ## Features